benedict-hbcu/-NADA/README.md

 # -NADA
-A dating website developed to tackle the unconventional ways of online dating.
+Not Another Dating App, is a dating website developed to tackle the unconventional ways of online dating.